phen0menon/hexo-with-express/README.md

   </a>
 </p>

-### This repository contains Hexo blogging platform integrated with Express.js

 ## Quick Start
 1. Make sure that you have Node v8 or above installed.
 2. Clone this repo using `git clone https://github.com/phen0menon/hexo-with-express.git`